p

 2. Loans are made for a stipulated period of time, typically two years, and may be extended in appropriate circumstances upon written application to and approval by the Museum (No specimens should be returned during December).
 The Museum reserves the right to recall any of its material at any time.

-3. Loans are not transferable and may not be relocated without prior written approval from the Museum.
+3. Loans are not transferable and may not be relocated without approval from the Museum.

 4. Borrowers should not assume that they can retain any specimens unless prior permission is obtained, though permission is usually granted upon request.
-The following should always be returned unless specifically exempted: all primary types and allotypes.
-If the borrower has all of the Museum's holdings of a given taxon, then this list also includes all uniques, at least one specimen of each sex, caste, or major variant for each species represented, and, if possible, one specimen from each discrete locality (i.e., specimens retained should be duplicates in all possible respects).
+Primary types should always be returned unless specifically exempted.
+If the borrower has all of the Museum's holdings of a given higher taxon, then we request the return of all uniques, at least one specimen of each sex, caste, or major variant for each species represented, and, if possible, one specimen from each discrete locality (i.e., specimens retained should be duplicates in all possible respects).

-6. Borrowers who wish to dissect any specimen are required to do so in such a way that the specimen suffers the least possible damage, and must ensure that parts dissected out are correctly preserved and associated with the rest of the specimen.
-Specimens destroyed in order to do genetic analysis are considered as "gifts", but sequence data should be returned to the Museum in some form (publication or otherwise).
+7. Borrowers who wish to dissect any specimen are required to do so in such a way that the specimen suffers the least possible damage, and must ensure that parts dissected out are correctly preserved and associated with the rest of the specimen.
+DNA sampling is allowed, but we request that non-destructive techniques be used (e.g., only a tarsus, or at most a leg).
+Specimens completely destroyed in order to do genetic analysis are considered as "gifts", but sequence data should be returned to the Museum in some form (publication or otherwise).

 9. Acknowledgment in any paper resulting from the study of materials borrowed from the Museum would be appreciated as well as a reprint(s) of such paper(s).